-Red flags - Do you have a lot hours with little progress in your training?
+Red flags - Do you have a lot of hours with little progress in your training?
 Have little obvious training progress over a long period?
 Why are you still doing the same lesson over and over again?
 Address it!
 Don't leave the judges wondering about your situation, tackle it head on.
 How you are handling that adversity could pump up your application.
 Write about your training progress or lack thereof.
-You have almost 80 hours and still haven't soloed, why not?
-Undoubtedly, there are factors affecting your training.
-Talk about them.
-If you have breaks in training, why and how are you staying in the game?
-You have stopped and started training several times in the past, what is different this time that you will reach your goal?
+You have 80 hours and still haven't soloed, why not?
+Undoubtedly, there are factors affecting your training so talk about them.
+What obstacles have you encountered besides funding?
+If you have had breaks in training causing you to start over, why and how are you staying in the game when not actively flying?
+You may have stopped and started training several times in the past, what is different this time aside of lack of funding that you will reach your goal?
+During your break were you able to set aside any funds for future training?
 These questions will be on the judges' minds, so it behooves you to answer them in your essay.